Plug4Green/Plug4Green/P4GDemo/README.md

 To shutdown the environment, just issue a "Close/ACPI Shutdown" on all VMs.
 To stop P4G, just do Ctrl-C.

-To restart: start VirtualBox, and restart all VMs.
+To restart: start VirtualBox, and restart all VMs, starting with the fuel-master.
 You can then connect to OpenStack GUI and restart the OpenStack VMs.

 Enjoy!